intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

-# ITREX Graph
+# LLM Runtime

-ITREX Graph is an experimental c++ bare metal LLM inference solution that mainly references and borrows from the [llama.cpp](https://github.com/ggerganov/llama.cpp) project. llama.cpp puts almost all core code and kernels in a single file and use a large number of macros, making it difficult for developers to read and modify.
-The graph has the following features:
+LLM Runtime is an experimental c++ bare metal LLM inference solution that mainly references and borrows from the [llama.cpp](https://github.com/ggerganov/llama.cpp) project. llama.cpp puts almost all core code and kernels in a single file and use a large number of macros, making it difficult for developers to read and modify.
+LLM Runtime has the following features:

 - Simple and hierarchical structure, you can add your own high-performance implementation.
 - Applied quantization into high 4 bitsfrom int8, higher performance and accuracy compared with the original one.
 - Utilized AMX, VNNI and AVX512F instruction set, more instructions support on the way.
 - Currently only supports x86 platforms, and initial Intel GPU support.

-In short, ITREX Graph is an experimental feature and may keep changing.
+In short, LLM Runtime is an experimental feature and may keep changing.

 ### Supported Models

 Now we supports following models.
+# Text generation models
 | model name | INT8 | INT4|
 |---|:---:|:---:|
 |[GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6b)| ✅ | ✅ |